 We know how hard it is to understand the details that are in the ADA Section 508 recommendations.
-We spent 100’s of hours searching for all of the different rules and regulations so we could become Section 508 Compliant.
-I give you an easy to understand interactive Checkout List.
+You can spend 100’s of hours searching for all of the different rules and regulations so you can become Section 508 Compliant and still not fully understand.

-The Department Of Justice determines a websites ADA Section 508 compliance based on the WCAG 2.1 guidelines.
-If your website or software meets at least Level A and Level AA success criteria for the guidelines you are in full ADA Section 508 compliance.
+The Department Of Justice determines a website’s ADA Section 508 compliance based on the WCAG 2.1 guidelines.
+If your website or software meets at least Level A and Level AA success criteria for the WCAG guidelines you are in full ADA Section 508 compliance.

 This developer checkout list I have created is an interactive list of all Level A and Level AA success criteria as stated in the Wcag 2.1 Guidelines and Standards.
 If you are able to check off all guideline criteria on this list then your website or software will be in compliance.